Debug your project

 RUST_LOG=trace cargo run

-To filter logs and only display information from bevy_ecs_tiled
+To filter logs and only display information from bevy_ecs_tiled, use:

 RUST_LOG=bevy_ecs_tiled=trace cargo run